edalorzo/fundamental-programming/README.rst

 The Controller Layer
 ^^^^^^^^^^^^^^^^^^^^

-The **controller layer** represents a contract between our application and our clients and we'd do well to test that those contracts are properly satisfied.
+The **controller layer** represents a contract between our application and our clients, and we'd do well to test that those contracts are properly satisfied.
 The Spring Framework already provides very useful testing APIs that we can exploit for these purposes.

 .. code-block:: java